-Any time I called the hotel operator from my room, I was addressed by name.
+Any time I called the hotel operator from my room, she addressed me by name.
 This was very impressive not just because it showed the operator’s attention to detail, but because my last name isn’t the easiest to pronounce.

 The hotel pool can get very crowded, and isn’t the most relaxing place to be.
 If you want to get away from the crowds, there are chairs and cabanas for rent on the lawn and beach.

-The beachside canvas chairs are just $10 per day, the chairs on the lawn are $60, oceanview cabanas are $150, and the ocean hale (which the concierge described as a “grassy tent”) are $200 per day.
+You can rent beachside canvas chairs for just $10 per day.
+The chairs on the lawn cost $60, oceanview cabanas are $150, and the ocean hale (which the concierge described as a “grassy tent”) rents for $200 per day.
 I find it comical that someone would pay $400+ per night for an oceanview room, then another $200 per day for an oceanside “grassy tent.”

 I did spend a day renting a chair to work on the beach.
 It was nice until the waves got angry and chased me away.
 On a sunny day, though, it’s a great place to relax.

 Overall, I think the Hyatt Regency Maui is the best property on Kaanapali Beach.
 It’s certainly overpriced both in terms of the cash rate and the 22,000 points rate.
 The service is exceptional and the views are great.
 But it can sometimes feel like you’re on a cruise ship surrounded by people all the time.
 It certainly wasn’t serene as I had expected, but that has more to do with Kaanapali as a whole.